Efficient Grasp Planning and Execution with Multi-Fingered Hands by Surface Fitting: Multi-Dimensional Iterative Surface Fitting

 The correspondence matching finds the paired points $\{q_i\in\mathbb{R}^3, n_i^q\in\mathbb{S}^2\}_{i\in\mathcal{I}}$ on object point cloud by the nearest neighbor search with duplicate/outlier removal~\cite{zinsser2003refined}.
 The surface fitting minimizes the distance between the point pairs $\{p_i, n_i^p\}_{i\in\mathcal{I}}$ and $\{q_i, n_i^q\}_{i\in\mathcal{I}}$, as shown in Fig.~\ref{fig:ISF_Illustration}(b).
 With the point representation of the surfaces, the surface fitting error $E_{fit}$ is re-formulated as

-where $\bar{p}_{i} = Rp_{i} + \boldsymbol{t} + {R\mathcal{J}_i(\boldsymbol{q})\delta \boldsymbol{q}}$ describes the hand surface point after the palm transformation and finger displacement, and $\mathcal{J}_i(\boldsymbol{q})$ is the Jacobian matrix at the point $p_i$ with the joint $\boldsymbol{q}$.
-The first term describes the point distance projected to the object surface normal direction.
-This point-to-plane distance is broadly used in ICP~\cite{rusinkiewicz2001efficient} to allow sliding on flat surface, so that the algorithm is not sensitive to incomplete point cloud.
+where $\bar{p}_{i} = Rp_{i} + \boldsymbol{t} + {R\mathcal{J}_i^v(\boldsymbol{q})\delta \boldsymbol{q}}$ describes the hand surface point after the palm transformation and finger displacement, and $\mathcal{J}_i^v(\boldsymbol{q})$ and $\mathcal{J}_i^w(\boldsymbol{q})$ are respectively translational and rotational Jacobian matrices at the point $p_i$ with the joint $\boldsymbol{q}$.
+The first term describes the point distance projected to the normal direction of the object surface.
+This point-to-plane distance is broadly used in ICP~\cite{rusinkiewicz2001efficient} to allow sliding on flat surfaces, so that the algorithm is not sensitive to incomplete point clouds.
 The second term describes the alignment of the normal vectors. $\alpha$ is to balance the scale of normal alignment.
-The joint displacement $\delta \boldsymbol{q}$ is neglected in normal alignment due to the limited performance improvement.

 With the current correspondence matching and fitting error representation in~(\ref{eq:fitting_error}), the Problem~(\ref{eq:general_form}) becomes: